JohnCoene/packer/docs/guide/getting-started.md

 1. Initialises npm
 2. Installs webpack
 3. It creates an `srcjs` directory containing the JavaScript files
-4. Creates a `webpack.config.js` file to configure webpack
+4. Creates webpack config files: `webpack.common.js`, `webpack.dev.js`, and `webpack.prod.js`.
-5. Creates `inst` directory to place bundles
+5. Creates `inst/packer` directory to place bundles
 6. Creates R files and functions
-7. Adds relevant files to the `.gitignore` and `.Rbuildignore`
+7. Adds relevant files and directories to the `.gitignore` and `.Rbuildignore`
 8. Adds relevant packages to `Imports`

 When run from an interactive session packer also opens the most pertinent files in your default editor or IDE.
 With the scaffold the package now look like this.